 For example, some provinces will let you withdraw from your LIRA early if:

-- you have a reduced life expectancy,
+- You have a reduced life expectancy

-- you’re unemployed or have low income,
+- You're unemployed or have low income

-- you become a non-resident of Canada, or
+- You become a non-resident of Canada

-- your LIRA is below a certain amount.
+- Your LIRA is below a certain amount

 Entering retirement with a LIRA